OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Introduction

 \rev{\textbf{Energy prediction.} In the realm of energy usage prediction, dynamic changes are common.
 (1) Societal behavior shifts or new industry practices can modify energy consumption or production patterns, leading to the challenge of distribution drifts.
 (2) Rapid technological adoption, like a surge in electric vehicle usage, or the launch of a new energy-intensive industry can introduce energy patterns not seen during model training, thereby presenting the problem of outliers or novel classes.
 (3) The evolution of technology might introduce new energy sources or retire older ones.
 This can bring about changes in the kind of data collected, representing the challenge of incremental/decremental feature space.}

-However, there is a lack of empirical investigation of these scenarios in real-world relational data streams.
-Although various incremental learning algorithms have been developed (e.g.,~\citep{zenke2017continual,chaudhry2018riemannian,masana2022class}), their evaluations are mostly conducted with manually partitioned datasets. \textit{How do the real-world challenges such as distribution drifts, outliers, emerging classes, and changing features look like in real-world relational data streams?
-How do these open environment challenges affect the effectiveness and efficiency of stream learning algorithms?} It calls for a systematic evaluation of existing incremental learning algorithms on real-world relational data streams.
+However, there lacks empirical investigation of these scenarios in real-world relational data streams.
+Although various incremental learning algorithms have been developed~\citep{zenke2017continual,chaudhry2018riemannian,masana2022class}, their evaluations are mostly conducted with manually partitioned datasets. \textit{How do the open environment challenges such as distribution drifts, outliers, emerging classes, and changing features look like in real-world relational data streams?
+How do these open environment challenges affect the effectiveness and efficiency of stream learning algorithms?} \vl{It calls for a systematic methodology to identify the proposed three challenges and a comprehensive evaluation of existing incremental learning algorithms on real-world relational data streams.}

-\rev{In response, this study investigates 55 real-world relational data streams collected from public repositories to show that open environment challenges are widespread.
-We develop a data processing pipeline to gather the open environment statistics of real-world relational data streams and select five representative datasets.
-Using the representative datasets, we evaluate the performance of current incremental learning algorithms in real-world relational data streams with open environment scenarios.}

-\rev{To the best of our knowledge, we make the first attempt to systematically study and benchmark the three categories of open environment challenges in real-world relational data streams.
-We collect a total of 55 real-world datasets.
-We build an open-source benchmark to quantitatively study the open environment challenges in real-world relational data streams, evaluate their magnitude, and evaluate 10 incremental learning algorithms on these datasets.
-As it is rather complex to analyze all streaming data sets, our benchmark pipeline selects a small number of representative data sets for ease of benchmarks. }
+\vl{In response, this work makes the first attempt to systematically study and benchmark the open environment challenges in real-world relational data streams, which narrows down the gap between the vision paper \citep{zhou2022open} and real-world scenarios.
+Specifically, we investigate 55 real-world relational data streams collected from public repositories to show that open environment challenges are widespread.
+We develop a scalable, open-source benchmark to quantitatively study the open environment challenges in real-world relational data streams and evaluate their magnitude.
+As it is rather complex to analyze all data streams, and also for the simplicity of benchmark design, we select a small number of representative datasets, according to three different open environment aspects.
+Then we evaluate 10 existing stream learning and incremental learning algorithms in real-world data streams.
+Our collected datasets cover a much wider range in the three open environment challenges than previous datasets and benchmarks.
+Our methodology of processing and selecting real-world relational data streams can be easily extended to future new datasets.
+Our evaluation framework can be applied to new algorithms. }